d-o-e/CST-383-Project/README.md

 - Deniz Erisgen
 - Tiffany Andersen

+## Introduction
 This data science project leverages historical medical records to effectively determine the survival probability of horses with colic by utilizing predictive models that evaluate the likelihood of their survival, taking into account past medical conditions.

-## Objective
+This project was undertaken because colic poses a significant threat to horses, resulting in a high number of deaths and often being challenging to detect (Egenvall et al., 2008).
+Colic leads to an estimated annual cost of $115.3 million to the US equine community (Traub-Dargatz et al., 2001).
+Additionally, horse owners consider colic a major concern (Mellor et al., 2001).

-To develop a predictive model capable of estimating the probability of survival for horses affected by colic.
+Therefore, the hypothesis being tested is whether we can predict the survivability of a horse with colic based on the features observed during a veterinary visit.
+The objective and purpose of this research are to develop a predictive model capable of estimating the probability of survival for horses affected by colic.
 This project aims to provide valuable insights to veterinarians and horse owners, enabling them to make well-informed decisions regarding treatment options and care.
 Furthermore, the objective involves conducting an in-depth analysis to identify the most influential features or attributes for accurately predicting colic occurrences.

 ## Dataset
 - Dataset can be found in [ UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/47/horse+colic)